Garden Update March 2019

 Our new Trustee, Chrissie Musselwhite has taken over the community garden since Dr Sue McLaren, moved away to Scotland last Autumn.
 Chrissie Musselwhite, has some good plans for Spring this year so watch that space!
 If you or anyone you know have ideas for the garden or could use some of it’s space, please let us know as well.

 The Community garden is now quite well established thanks to our Trustee, Dr Sue McClaren and her friends and family who spend many hours looking after it.
 The brownies took over one of the raised boxes and the Stroke Club had the other one, and both looked really good last year.
-This year, one of them has been planted with simple veg and both boxes are doing well.
+Last year, one of them has been planted with simple veg and both boxes are doing well.
 “Steve” the hedge has established itself, and the same with other plants around the edges and “Bugingham Palace” bug hotel has residents!
 A brick seat was built by friends of the Stroke Club and a new memorial bench was added.
-The grass, which is cut regularly is looking green and lush after lawn treatment.
+The grass, which is cut regularly in the Summertime will soon be lush after lawn treatment.
 The garden has also had a good new wooden fence put up around it and it continues to be a popular resource for the Centre users and the Wilton Community.

 A lovely community space

 After many days and hours of hard working the vacant overgrown space at the back of the Centre, the new community garden was officially opened by His Worship, Cllr Phil Matthews, Mayor of Wilton on Saturday 29th August 2015.
 Cllr Matthews had made the garden part of his Mayoral Appeal 2014 /15 and donated the princely sum of £1,300 towards its development.